-Rollins College is accredited by the Commission on Colleges of the Southern Association of Colleges and Schools (1866 Southern Lane, Decatur, Georgia 30033-4097; telephone: 404-679-4500) to award associate's, bachelor's, and master's degrees and by AACSB International-The Association to Advance Collegiate Schools of Business (777 South Harbour Island Boulevard, Suite 750, Tampa, Florida 33602-5730; telephone: 813-769-6500).
-It has been a full member of the National Association of Schools of Music since 1931 and has had a chemistry program accredited by the American Chemical Society since 1974.
-Its programs in education are approved by the Department of Education of the State of Florida, and its counseling program is accredited by the Council for Accreditation of Counseling and Related Educational Programs.
+Rollins College also holds additional program-level accreditations, approvals, or memberships.
+The College's undergraduate and graduate business programs are accredited by The Association to Advance Collegiate Schools of Business (AACSB International).
+The undergraduate music program has been a full member of the National Association of Schools of Music since 1931.
+The chemistry program has received approval by the American Chemical Society since 1974.
+The undergraduate and graduate programs in education and teaching are approved by the Department of Education of the State of Florida, and the graduate counseling program is accredited by the Council for Accreditation of Counseling and Related Educational Programs.
+Additionally, the College's Cornell Fine Arts Museum is accredited by the American Association of Museums.